brotatotes/bht-automation/bht gen 3/Acts/Chapter 12/Acts 12 13 bht.md

 3. "The names of plants and flowers were favourite names for the daughters of Israel.
 So Susannah signifies ‘a lily,’ Esther ‘a myrtle,’ Tamar ‘a palm.’"

 ### Archibald T. Robertson:
-1. "Genitive absolute with aorist active participle of κρουω, common verb to knock or knock at.
-So from the outside (Luke 13:25)."
+1. "When he knocked at the door of the gate... from the outside."
-2. "To answer (υπακουσα).
-To listen under before opening.
-First aorist active infinitive of υπακουω, common verb to obey, to hearken."
+2. "To answer... to listen under before opening."
-3. "A maid (παιδισκη).
-Portress as in John 18:17.
-A diminutive of παις, a female slave (so on an ostracon of second century A.D., Deissmann, Light from the Ancient East, p.
-200)."
+3. "A maid... a diminutive of παις, a female slave."

 ### John Gill:
 1. "The door was kept shut, for fear of the Jews, lest they should be disturbed."
-2. "She came out to the door, and listened, to try if she could know who it was, a friend or a foe, before she opened."
+2. "here Peter stood and knocked."
-3. "The Jewish women often had their names, in the Hebrew tongue, from flowers and trees."
+3. "a damsel came to hearken; hearing a knocking, she came out to the door, and listened, to try if she could know who it was, a friend or a foe, before she opened."

 ### John Wesley:
 1. The gate — At some distance from the house; to hearken - If any knocked.